Baldy Lake, Michigan, USA

 - Statistics / Weather / Helpful Links

 Looking for Baldy Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Baldy Lake is located in Alger County, Michigan, and is a part of the state’s Upper Peninsula tourism region.
 Baldy Lake is one or many lakes in the Manistique River watershed.
 It features a surface area of 64 acres and an average depth of 25 feet.
 Both rustic and modern vacation rentals are available along the shoreline of this sparkling body of water, including fully furnished cottages with charming lakeside views.